umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Getting-Started/index.md

 ## Getting started

 1. [Set up Git repository and new Umbraco project](Installation#Set-up-Git-repository-and-Umbraco-project)
-    - Set up a repository and then install a new Umbraco project inside it
+    - Set up a repository and then install a new Umbraco project inside it.

 2. [Install Umbraco Deploy via NuGet](Installation#Installing-and-setting-up-Umbraco-Deploy)
-    - Umbraco Deploy can be installed via NuGet
+    - Umbraco Deploy can be installed via NuGet.

 3. [Configure CI/CD build server](Installation#Setting-up-CI/CD-build-server-with-Github-actions)
-    - Umbraco Deploy needs a CI/CD build server needs to be set up between the
+    - Umbraco Deploy needs a CI/CD build server needs to be set up to run when you want changes to be deployed to next upstream environment